FabrizioDeFiore/AI-Training-Python-Unity-Visual-Environment/README.md

 ![c#DataProcessing](https://github.com/FabrizioDeFiore/AI-Training-Python-Unity-Visual-Environment/assets/78561254/3a8868c3-ee9d-4355-b78e-c916be872ae4)

 ## What to edit
-here's what you'll need to edit every time you want to send data to Unity from a different CSV file:
+Here's what you'll need to edit every time you want to send data to Unity from a different CSV file:

 **Data Source (CSV File):**
 * Update the file path in both the C# and Python code to point to your new CSV file containing the sensor data.